Nandj/ospatrol-docs/docs/manual/agent/index.rst

 Agents
 ======

-There are two types of agents within OSSEC: installable agents and agentless agents.
-Installable agents are installed on hosts, and they report back to a central OSSEC server via the OSSEC encrypted message protocol.
+There are two types of agents within OSPatrol: installable agents and agentless agents.
+Installable agents are installed on hosts, and they report back to a central OSPatrol server via the OSPatrol encrypted message protocol.
 Agentless agents require no installation on remote hosts.
-They are processes initiated from the OSSEC manager, which gather information from remote systems, and use any RPC method (e.g. ssh, snmp rdp, wmi).
+They are processes initiated from the OSPatrol manager, which gather information from remote systems, and use any RPC method (e.g. ssh, snmp rdp, wmi).